AnnaFromPoland/CodeFirstGirls22/theory-assignment/theory-answers.md

 The **state** is different than props by that it’s not passed between React components, states pertain to only 1 component – this component manages the state object argument internally.
 State is also a kind of a property of a component, but unlike props, state is mutable and meant to track changes to the object.
 It has the setState() function which updates the state of the object and re-renders it accordingly as well especially for that purpose.
 I don’t imagine I’d find any better explanation than the one on the React website, so this time I’ll just use a quotation: “setState() schedules an update to a component’s state object.
 When state changes, the component responds by re-rendering” (from React's Official Page).
 An example of this which I found online uses clicks of a button to showcase the usefulness of state, which to me makes sense:

 ![State](state-example.png)

-It was in [an article](https://lucybain.com/blog/2016/react-state-vs-pros) linked from the React Official Website.
+This example was in [an article](https://lucybain.com/blog/2016/react-state-vs-pros) linked from the React Official Website.

 The **differences in use between props and state** – they are both attributes of React components, but one is for a changing attribute (state, it can be mutated), so if the component’s attribute should be updated / updatable, state should be used, and the other one – props – is static, as in it doesn’t change (props, can be set by the super class when they are created, but that’s it, they’re not mutable, there’s no function to access and overwrite/update them).